Davospike/segpSPA/The_Process/SystemImplementation.md

 And the process is as follows:

-- client enters the http request (i.e., when running locally: localhost:4200/api/NewsTopics)
+- client enters the http request, which automatically requested when they choose a particular topic (i.e., when running locally: localhost:4200/api/NewsTopics)
+  - **localhost:4200/api** is the base path of the API endpoint
+  - **/NewsTopics** is the path that corresponds to the specific method in api.js
 - this utilises the NewsTopic mongoose model that we require from ../models, and implements the mongoose method **.find**
 - since the result of this is a JSON string, it can be stored in a const
-- We look for ny errors, and if everything is okay, we respond to that request with a string
+- We look for any errors, and if everything is okay, we respond to that request with a JSON payload (as a string)

 As we're exporting the router made in api.js, which is required in server.js, the output of this (when integrated with angular) is rendered on to the webpage.